fhamborg/hoaxy-frontend/README.md

 # Hoaxy frontend

-This is the frontend of [Hoaxy](http://hoaxy.iuni.iu.edu), and it is intended to be used in conjunction with an implementation of the Hoaxy backend platform, which is available at:
+This is the **(adjusted)** frontend of [Hoaxy](http://hoaxy.iuni.iu.edu) and it is intended to be used in conjunction with an implementation of the Hoaxy backend platform, which is available at:

     http://github.com/iunetsci/hoaxy-backend